maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x0F DOT-ENABLE
-The control character DOT-ENABLE enables dot replacement.
-See [Model](#model) section for details (see also [DOT-DISABLE](#0x0e-dot-disable)).
+The control character DOT-ENABLE enables dot replacement (see also [DOT-DISABLE](#0x0e-dot-disable)).
-In summary: all `.` characters will be replaced by switching on the decimal point of the 7-segment unit.
+All `.` characters will be replaced by switching on the decimal point of the 7-segment unit, see [Model](#model) section for details.

 By default dot replacement is enabled.